What you need to know about drinking

-It is illegal to sell alcohol to under-18s, it is also illegal to knowingly buy alcohol for some one who is younger than the legal age limit.
+- It is illegal to knowingly buy alcohol for some one who is younger than the legal age limit.

-The dangers of binge drinking
+What are the dangers of binge drinking?

 What to do if you or someone you know has a drink problem

-Never drink or take illegal drugs and then get behind the wheels of a vehicle - choose who in the group is going to be the designated driver, or just split a taxi.
-If you do drink you may still have alcohol in your system in the morning, which means it will still be unsafe to drive.
-So if you know that you need to drive the next day, it’s probably safer not to drink at all.
+- after a night out drinking you may still have alcohol in your system in the morning, which means it will still be unsafe for you to drive.
+So if you know that you need to drive the next day, it’s safer not to drink at all.

 Make sure you know the facts about drink driving.